cosee-concourse/naming-resource/README.md

 ## Source Configuration

-* `prefix`: *Required.* The prefix before the semantic version to be used in service names.
-Must only contain alphabetic characters and should be unique to not cause name conflicts in services.
+* `prefix`: *Required.* The prefix to be used in service names.
+Must only contain alphabetic characters and has to be unique in order to not cause name conflicts in services.

 ## Behavior